vercel/next.js/examples/with-firebase/README.md

 ## How to use

-First, create a new Firebase project and copy and paste the config that it provides into firebaseConfig.js.
-For this example I've created a single database type called "posts", you'll need to create that for it to work.
+First, create a Firebase project and copy and paste the config that it generates into firebaseConfig.js.
+For this example I created a single database type called "posts", you'll need to do that for it to work.

 Download the example [or clone the repo](https://github.com/zeit/next.js):